Sales productivity and performance have been identified as the top challenges when it comes to managing account executive teams.

 Other ways to show your gratitude to your sales team for a job well done include:

 - Celebrating wins.
-You can take your team to dinner when they hit they quarterly quota or throw a small office party.
+You can take your team to dinner when they hit their quarterly quota or throw a small office party.

 - Acknowledging your employee of the month – a salesperson who closed most deals within that period.
 You can use a big meeting where management will be present to publicly thank that salesperson and thank them for their hard work.